BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: The Proposed Model

 \subsection{High-Resolution Feature Maps}

 Given a standard CNN, commonly, the size of the last feature map is significantly smaller than the one of the input.
 For example, after feeding an image of $448\times448$ to a ResNet-50 backbone~\cite{resnet} network, the size of the output feature map is reduced to $14\times14$.
 This makes it difficult to interpret how the neural network was activated with respect to the image, as each feature vector covers a large and potentially heterogeneous area of the image, \textsl{e.g.} both the object and the background.
-When visualizing (a part of) the network with features maps of higher-resolution, \textsl{i.e.}, with smaller receptive filed, each point within the feature map corresponds to a smaller area of the original that is more likely to be homogeneous.
+When visualizing (a part of) the network with features maps of higher resolution, \textsl{i.e.}, with a smaller receptive field, each point within the feature map corresponds to a smaller area of the original that is more likely to be homogeneous.
 To increase the attention map resolution, bi-linear or bi-cubic interpolations are commonly used for visualization.
-Nonetheless, these operations usually lead to blurry attention maps with no details~\cite{gradcam,object_part,pairwise,sun2019finegrained} Another alternative is to consider larger input images as done in \cite{weakSupCompPart}.
+Nonetheless, these operations lead to blurry attention maps without details~\cite{gradcam}.
+Another alternative is to consider larger input images.
 Nevertheless, this method inevitably increases the computation cost and also introduces relevant distortions into original input images during the up-scaling procedure.
 Instead, we proposed to re-adapt the architecture of the CNN backbone used to prevent the reduction of the spatial resolution of feature maps.
 Concretely, this is achieved via reducing the stride of the last downsampling layers in the backbone network.
+For example, on fine-grained classification, we set the strides of the downsampling layers 3 and 4 to 1 (instead of 2), which multiplies the last feature maps resolution by four.
 By doing so, the resolution of the feature maps increased from $14\times14$ to $56\times56$ (cf. \cref{details}).
+The resolution could be increased even more by also setting the stride of the downsampling layer 2 to 1 too, leading to $112\times112$ attention maps.
+However, in our experiments, we observed that this makes training difficult due to the absence of down-sampling in late layers.
 This limits the computation cost increase as only the feature maps of the last layers become larger.